How to Run a Successful Charter Business: From Deckhand Technician to CEO

 The "Hourly Rate" Wake-Up Call

-Calculate what your time is actually worth.
-Every hour you spend doing $20/hour work (washing the boat, changing oil) is an hour you are not doing $500/hour work (negotiating better insurance rates, analyzing your P&L, building strategic partnerships).
+Every hour you spend doing $20/hour work (washing the boat, changing the oil, responding to basic Instagram DMs) is an hour you are not doing $200/hour work.

-You cannot scale "you."
-You can only scale systems.
 The sooner you fire yourself from the deckhand duties and hire yourself as the executive, the sooner you will build a business that serves you, rather than you serving the business.

 About Captains Business Academy